3D-RE-GEN

 Ablations

-To validate the importance of our key components, we conducted ablation studies removing either the 4-DoF ground alignment or the Application-Querying inpainting technique.
+Ablation studies validate the importance of our key components: the 4-DoF ground alignment constraint and Application-Querying inpainting technique.

 Impact of 4-DoF Ground AlignmentWithout the 4-DoF constraint, objects float or sink into the floor, breaking physical plausibility.
-Quantitatively, Chamfer Distance increases to 0.030, F-Score drops to 0.68, and IoU falls to 0.51.
-The 4-DoF constraint is essential for producing scenes ready for simulation and animation.
+Metrics degrade significantly: Chamfer Distance increases to 0.030, F-Score drops to 0.68, and IoU falls to 0.51.
+The 4-DoF constraint is essential for producing physically plausible scenes ready for simulation and animation.

-Impact of Application-QueryingRemoving Application-Querying and replacing it with naive inpainting yields incomplete objects lacking scene awareness.
-Background quality degrades significantly, and the inpainted assets lose context-aware details.
-Without A-Q, 2D inpainting metrics (SSIM) drop from 0.54 to 0.27, and perceptual metrics (LPIPS) worsen from 0.34 to 0.66.
+Impact of Application-QueryingRemoving Application-Querying yields incomplete objects lacking scene awareness.
+Background quality degrades, and assets lose context-aware details.
+Without A-Q, 2D metrics (SSIM) drop from 0.54 to 0.27, and perceptual metrics (LPIPS) worsen from 0.34 to 0.66.
 This validates that structured visual prompting is critical for high-quality, context-aware object recovery.

 Citation